The System Design Courses

 High load8+32+1000+

-Traffic won't always be evenly distributed; there will be periods of high and low activity.
+Traffic may be unevenly distributed; there will be periods of high and low activity.
 Peak loads, which could be several times the average, are likely to surpass the 100k limit of InfluxDB.
-Given the database's high server performance requirements, it's costly and inefficient to manage peak loads by simply enhancing a single database server's performance or by expanding the database cluster.
+Given the database's high server performance requirements, it's costly and inefficient to manage peak loads by enhancing a single database server's performance or by expanding the database cluster.

 For information on Kafka's Writes Per Second data, refer to this article: Benchmarking Apache Kafka: 2 Million Writes Per Second (On Three Cheap Machines).